Buying real estate in Kumasi?

 Do I pay tax on short-term rentals in Kumasi in 2026?

-As of early 2026, short-term rentals in Kumasi are subject to income tax on the rental earnings, and if you operate like a business (such as through Airbnb), you may also face VAT obligations on the service component of your rentals.
+As of early 2026, short-term rental income in Kumasi (including Airbnb-style rentals) is subject to income tax just like any other rental income, and if you run it as a regular business activity you may also face VAT obligations on the services you provide.

 Get to know the market before buying a property in Kumasi